Handling Yourself as a Good Netizen

 It is a generalized Q & A website and the members are all volunteers.
 I have learned a few things about handling yourself online during this time.

 - There are few emergencies online.
 Take your time.
 I have found, if I am in a hot hurry to respond, itching to answer, it usually means I am getting obsessive.

 - When it’s really nutty, step away from the keyboard.
 I suppose this is a corollary to the first one.
-I pull back when it gets too crazy-making, or try to figure out what else may be bothering me, e. g.
-I haven’t worked out yet, something at home is annoying me, etc. Being online, and being annoyed, does not equal that something online is causing the annoyance.
+Furthermore, I pull back when it gets too crazy-making, or try to figure out what else may be bothering me, e. g.
+I haven’t worked out yet, something at home is annoying me, etc. Being online, and being annoyed, does not equal that something online caused the annoyance.